NZMSA/2022-Phase-1/8. Typescript workshop/README.md

 The parameter `age` could be optional.

 ### Exercise 6:
 Create a Generic function called `sortAndConcat` that takes two arrays of any type and returns a new array with the elements sorted and concatenated.
-The function should return a new array.
+The function should return a new array. **Notice: You should also remove any duplicate elements from the new array.**

 > **Hint**: You can use `<T>` to specify the type of the generic parameter.